CNES/rastertools/docs/cli/hillshade.rst

 Example:

-Let's take as input a Digital Height Model of Toulouse generated from a PLEIADES stereo (0.5m resolution):
+Let's take as input a Digital Elevation Model of Toulouse generated from a PLEIADES stereo (0.5m resolution):

 .. image:: ../_static/dsm.jpg

-The following commands will compute the hillshades of this Digital Height Model at 3 differents solar hours (8:00AM, noon, 6:00PM) of 21st June:
+The following commands will compute the hillshades of this Digital Elevation Model at 3 differents solar hours (8:00AM, noon, 6:00PM) of 21st June:

 .. code-block:: console